itchyny/lightline.vim/README.md

 ## Configuration tutorial
 In default, the statusline looks like:
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/1.png)
-If you want a colorscheme which looks well with the wombat colorscheme, add the following setting to your .vimrc (or \_vimrc on Windows):
+If you use the wombat colorscheme, add the following setting to your .vimrc (or \_vimrc on Windows):
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',